Ross Allen (herpetologist): Career

 Allen was the founder and first president of the International Crocodile Society.
 Because of his experience in handling animals, Allen was featured in numerous film shorts and newsreel clips, including the Ted Husing-narrated Catching Trouble (1936), which gained later notoriety from its inclusion in a 1991 episode of the television comedy series Mystery Science Theater 3000, where he is shown chasing, tackling, and dragging bear cubs away for shipment to zoo exhibits in Chicago.
 He also served as stuntman and reptile handler on several movies that were filmed in Silver Springs, including Tarzan Finds a Son!
 (1939) and The Yearling (1946).
 Several television shows were also filmed at Silver Springs, most notably Sea Hunt and I Spy.

-Allen sold the Institute to ABC-Paramount in 1962, but continued as director until early 1975.
+Allen sold the institute to ABC-Paramount in 1962, but continued as director until early 1975.
 The Silver Springs Reptile Institute (more commonly known as the Ross Allen Reptile Institute) was a site for research as well as exhibits.
 Allen developed many snake anti-venoms, including dried anti-venom.
 He also imported venoms for medical and biochemical purposes.
 Allen was also very active in teaching survival techniques to Boy Scouts, and often led expeditions into the forests to teach them about native animals and plants.

 Allen was bitten by rattlesnakes so severely on several occasions during antivenin milking sessions that he claimed he developed his own anti-venom over time.
 The thumb on Allen's left hand was severely deformed because of the snake bites.
 Because of this, he often hid his left hand in photos.
 He kept graphic photographs of the healing of his own hand on display at the institute as a warning to children and adults about the severity of venomous snake bites.

 He worked at Silver Springs for a total of 46 years, leaving in 1975.
-That year he began work on a new attraction that was to be called Alligator Town, U.S.A.
+He moved to the St. Augustine Alligator Farm for several years, then began work on a new attraction near Lake City that was to be called Alligator Town, U.S.A.
 After his death in 1981, however, the project was abandoned.